Bristol Mayor George Ferguson: Quick way to rectify the imbalance of BME workforce representation is to “kill an awful lot of white men”

 Ma ladeehay aqoon, xirfad, khibrad iyo karti dheeraad ah oo aad ku maareyso shaqada adduunyada ugu adag, uguna muhiimsan?

 Many businesses are making workers redundant in response to the global financial crisis.
 The argument has been that because of poor sales brought about by weak consumer spending and confidence, the high cost of employing and retaining staff is no longer financially justifiable.
 While this argument is credible given the difficult trading conditions internationally, most ethnic lead businesses in the UK have always been poor at retaining qualified staff.
 Many business leaders that have been approached for this article have argued that many of their former employees were unreliable, lazy and difficult to get along with.
 They went on to argue that many of them lacked customer service skills and had at times been dishonest and as a result were not employable.

 Cameron and his Liberal Democrat friends ought to be paying bonuses to their marketing managers as they have successfully turned the victims of gentrification against each other.
 The vilification of the poor has been a Tory policy from the beginning and its impact is now clear.
 Yes, £26,000 pounds in benefits sounds excessive but not all non-working families will get it, only those who live in the most expensive parts of Britain’s wealthiest cities.
 Most that will receive it are also in work and it is as a result of the extortionate housing costs and disgracefully low pay that the State has had to step in to support them.

-More Somali businesses fail than succeed in the UK because of poor business planning, lack of finance, poor management and poor choice of business location, among many other things.
+The fact is that more Somali businesses fail than succeed in the UK and the reasons for this are many.
+Among the most important are poor business planning, lack of finance, poor management and poor choice of business location.